MicrosoftDocs/playfab-docs/playfab-docs/features/automation/scheduled-tasks/quickstart.md

 - Select **NEW TASK** on the top right corner of your screen.
 - This will bring up the **Create Task** view.
 - In the **Type of task** field, choose **Run a CloudScript function**.
-- Below that, you’ll be able to pick a function from the currently deployed revision of **CloudScript** and specify arguments to pass in.
+- Below that, you’ll be able to pick a function from the currently deployed revision of CloudScript, and specify arguments to pass in.
 - Choose the **adjustRareDropRate Handler** that you wrote in the previous step.

 To set the schedule for this task: